isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 -   **Upload File\(s\)**: Uploads single or multiple files.
 For more details, see [Upload files and folders](#id195HC03F03J).
 -   **Upload with dependents**: Uploads DITA files \(XML, DITA, Book map, or DITA map\) with its dependents.
 For more details, see [Upload files and folders](#id195HC03F03J).
 -   **Upload Folder**: Uploads a folder on the AEM repository.
 For more details, see [Upload files and folders](#id195HC03F03J).
 -   **Add to Favorites**: Adds a folder to the *Favorites* folder in the AEM Guides panel.
-It is recommended to add your working folder here, which makes it easier to sync files and file’s status from AEM.
+It is recommended to add your working folder here, which makes it easier to sync files and file's status from AEM.
 -   **Remove from Favorites**: Removes a folder from *Favorites*.
 For more details, see [Add or remove Favorites](#id195HC04405P).
--   **View Metadata**: Shows the metadata such as DITA Class, document’s Title, Type, UUID, and other information associated with a file.
-For more details, see [View a file’s metadata](#id195GHN0H05C).
+-   **View Metadata**: Shows the metadata such as DITA Class, document's Title, Type, UUID, and other information associated with a file.
+For more details, see [View a file's metadata](#id195GHN0H05C).
 -   **View Versions**: Shows the version history of a file.
-For more details, see [View a file’s version history](#id195GI000D5Q).
+For more details, see [View a file's version history](#id195GI000D5Q).

-### Open a file in Oxygen XML Author {#id195GHJ0A0UB .section}
+### Open a file in Oxygen XML Author {#id195GHJ0A0UB}

 Once you have connected to the AEM repository, you can open files for editing in the Oxygen XML Author.
 Perform the following steps to open a file for editing in the Oxygen XML Author: